Keeping Well and Staying Safe

 If you have an accident or suddenly feel unwell

 In the event of any accident, injury or illness, you should inform a member of staff immediately so that the UCB Nurse can be summoned.
-Additionally, there are numerous members of staff with First Aid qualifications on every floor at both Summer Row and Richmond House.
+Additionally, there are numerous members of staff with First Aid qualifications on every floor at Summer Row, Richmond House and McIntyre House.
 Look for the signs close to the staircases on each floor telling you who are the First Aiders for that floor.

 The Nurse will assist you in deciding whether you should: